Film Center Building: Facade

 The structure was designed as a rectangular mass with minimal ornamentation.
-The sparse decoration that the building did contain was concentrated on the lowest two stories.
+What sparse decoration the building had was concentrated on the lowest two stories.
 The north, west, and south elevations of the facade respectively face 45th Street, Ninth Avenue, and 44th Street.
 The Film Center Building's facade is divided vertically into eleven bays on Ninth Avenue and five bays each on 44th and 45th Streets.

 The facade includes marble piers on the ground story, white stone on the second story, and brown brick on the other stories.
-The main entrance is on Ninth Avenue, although there are additional entrances on the side streets, On Ninth Avenue is a stepped frame with geometric designs and bands, which flanks the first-story entryway and second-story windows.
-The first story of the entryway contains three doors, while a sign with the words "Film Center" in capital letters is mounted above the entrance.
-On each story of all three elevations, the outermost bays contain a pair of sash windows, while the center bays each contain a ribbon of four sash windows.
+The main entrance is on Ninth Avenue, although there are additional entrances on the side streets.
+On Ninth Avenue is a stepped frame with geometric designs and bands, which flanks the first-story entryway and second-story windows.
+On the first story of the entryway are three doors; a sign with the words "Film Center" in capital letters is mounted above the entrance.
+On each story of all three elevations, there is a pair of sash windows in the outer bays and groups of four sash windows in each of the inner bays.
 The windows on each story are separated by grooved spandrel panels.
 In addition, a belt course runs horizontally across the facade above the 10th and 12th floors; the belt courses were an example of the simple geometric designs that Kahn used in his designs.